 - 1. It shall be a district of residences only.
 Manufactured housing, mobile homes and/or travel trailers used as residences shall not be permitted in this district. - 2.
 No building shall house more that one (1) family as permanent residents.
 However, by special exception, the Board of Adjustment may permit the addition of not more than one (1) accessory dwelling unit under the following conditions: - a.
 Such addition is within or attached to the primary unit. - b.
 Either the accessory dwelling unit or the primary residence shall constitute the domicile of the person or persons who own the lot on which the residence is situated. - c.
-The accessory dwelling unit shall be occupied as a residence, by no more than two (2) persons. - d.
-The accessory dwelling unit shall have a minimum floor area of three hundred (300) square feet but shall be no greater than twenty five percent (25%) of the total floor area of the building. - e.
-The accessory dwelling unit shall have a separate entrance and shall have adequate egress in case of fire or other hazard. - f.
-No change shall be made to the exterior of the residence, which would detract from its appearance as a one-family residence. - g.
-The sewage disposal system for the residence, either existing or as it may be modified, shall be shown adequate for all occupants, and shall have been approved by the Building Inspector. - h.
-The accessory dwelling unit shall comply with all the other ordinances of the Village District. - 3.
-There shall be between the nearest side of any public highway and the extreme front of any building, a yard having a minimum depth of one hundred (100) feet.
+The accessory dwelling unit shall have a minimum floor area of three hundred (300) square feet but shall be no greater than twenty five percent (25%) of the total floor area of the building. - d.
+The accessory dwelling unit shall have a separate entrance and shall have adequate egress in case of fire or other hazard. - e.
+No change shall be made to the exterior of the residence, which would detract from its appearance as a one-family residence. - f.
+The sewage disposal system for the residence, either existing or as it may be modified, shall be shown adequate for all occupants, and shall have been approved by the Building Inspector. - g.
+The accessory dwelling unit shall comply with all the other ordinances of the Village District.

+- 3. There shall be between the nearest side of any public highway and the extreme front of any building, a yard having a minimum depth of one hundred (100) feet.
 There shall be between the nearest side and rear border of any lot a yard of not less than fifty (50) feet.
 There is, however, an exception to these setback requirements.
-For lots smaller than two acres in area and deemed conforming per the following paragraph 4, setback requirements will be reduced in proportion to the actual lot size divided by the minimum lot size, however, in no case will setbacks be less than 30 feet at the front and 20 feet at the sides and rear.

-4. The lot area shall not be less than two (2) contiguous upland acres and frontage on a Class V or better highway of not less than two hundred fifty (250) feet, provided however, that a lot with less frontage or acreage which is recorded in the Office of the Registry of Deeds at the time of passage of this amendment shall be deemed a conforming lot.
+For lots smaller than two acres in area and deemed conforming per the following paragraph 4, setback requirements will be reduced in proportion to the actual lot size divided by the minimum lot size, however, in no case will setbacks be less than 30 feet at the front and 20 feet at the sides and rear. - 4.
+The lot area shall not be less than two (2) acres and frontage on a Class V or better highway of not less than two hundred fifty (250) feet, provided however, that a lot with less frontage or acreage which is recorded in the Office of the Registry of Deeds at the time of passage of this amendment shall be deemed a conforming lot.